IndEcol/country_converter/CONTRIBUTING.rst

 Updating the country table
 --------------------------

-The underlying raw data of coco is a tab-separated file (country_converter/country_data.tsv) which is read into a pandas dataframe (available as attribute .data in the main class).
+The underlying raw data of coco is a tab-separated file (country_converter/country_data.tsv) which is read into a pandas_ DataFrame (available as attribute .data in the main class).
-Any column added to this dataframe can be used for all conversions.
+Any column added to this DataFrame can be used for all conversions.
 The datafile is utf-8 encoded.

 Regular expressions
 ^^^^^^^^^^^^^^^^^^^